jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 1. In a text editor, open **/app/config.json** from the JW Showcase folder.
 2. Replace the value for `player` with the eight-digit player ID that you copied from your dashboard.
 3. Replace the value for `featuredPlaylist` with the ID for the playlist that you want to feature in your Showcase.
-4. Replace the values for `playlist` with the IDs for the additional playlist that you want to appear in your Showcase.
+4. Replace the values for `playlist` with the IDs for the additional playlists that you want to appear in your Showcase.
 These playlists will appear in your Showcase in the order in which they are listed.
-5. (Optional) Use the following code example and table to configure other properties to match your brand.
+5. (Optional) Use the following code example and table to customize other properties to match your brand.

 !!!tip
 If you are using the Showcase source code, you can add [advanced customizations](#advanced-customization) to your Showcase.